Upon completion of this chapter, the student should be able to demonstrate the following competencies and proficiencies concerning aquatic exercise:

 Aquatic exercise, or pool therapy, incorporates exercises or exercise programs that are performed in varying depths of water.
 It is a form of therapeutic exercise that is useful for a variety of musculoskeletal injuries and medical conditions.

 As with any other form of exercise, aquatic exercise has advantages and disadvantages.
 Because of the buoyant effect of water, the aquatic environment provides a patient the ability to perform exercise quicker that they would be able to perform on land.
 It also allows the clinician the ability to apply weight-bearing or non weight-bearing exercise earlier in the rehabilitation process.
 Further, many of the benefits of land exercise can be accomplished in water, such as range of motion, strengthening, stretching, and cardiovascular conditioning.5,6 Some disadvantages of aquatic exercise include a risk of infection to open wounds, the cost of maintaining and purchasing a pool or aquatic exercise tank, and finding qualified instructors.6

 Exercises that are performed on land may be easier or harder in the aquatic environment depending on patient positioning and velocity of movement.

 The clinician's personal expertise and experience are an important factor in determining if aquatic exercise is an appropriate exercise option for a patient.
 Exercises that are performed on land may be easier or harder in the aquatic environment, depending on patient positioning and velocity of movement.
 For example, the faster a limb is moved in water, the more resistance is felt by the patient,7 whereas on land the opposite is true.
 (Refer to Chapter 7 to review the relationship between force and velocity.)
-Moving the legs and arms on land places less demand on trunk-stabilizing muscles than do the same movements in ...
+Moving the legs and arms on land places less demand on trunk-stabilizing muscles than do the same ...